tymmesyde/node-shell-context-menu/README.md

 await shellContextMenu.registerOpenWithCommand(['.jpeg', '.png'], options);
 ```

+*Note: It will add the file/folder as argument at the end of the command*

 ## registerCommand

-*Create a context menu item on directories and files*
+Create a context menu item on files

 ```js
 const options = {